-Veterans Treatment dockets serve military veterans with treatment needs who face possible incarceration.
-These dockets promote sobriety, recovery and stability through a coordinated response with the understanding that the bonds of military service and combat run very deep.
-Veterans dockets allow veterans to navigate the court process with other veterans who are similarly situated and have common experiences, but also link them with Veterans Affairs services uniquely designed for their needs.
-Veterans dockets benefit from support provided by U.S. Department of Veteran Affairs volunteer veteran mentors, and veterans' family support organizations.
-(NDCI, Painting the Current Picture, July 2011).
+Veterans treatment dockets serve military veterans with treatment needs who face possible incarceration.
+These dockets promote sobriety, recovery, and stability through a coordinated response with the understanding that the bonds of military service and combat run very deep.
+Veterans treatment dockets allow veterans to navigate the court process with other veterans who are similarly situated and have common experiences, but also link them with Veterans Affairs services uniquely designed for their needs.
+Veterans treatment dockets benefit from support provided by U.S. Department of Veteran Affairs volunteer veteran mentors and veterans' family support organizations.3